rolesucsd/Travis/README.md

 ## Plot

-The `plot` command generates a plot of all the operons.
+The `plot` command generates a plot of all the operons using [gggenes](https://github.com/wilkox/gggenes).

 ### Usage